kurtwp/homelab/projects/kubernetes/configs/step4.md

  <strong>ServiceLB</strong> is the default load balancer that comes pre-installed with K3s, designed for users who want external connectivity without manual configuration.
 It functions by deploying a "proxy" pod as a daemon set across every node in your cluster; when traffic hits a node's physical IP address on a specific service port, this proxy pod intercepts the request and redirects it to the appropriate application pod.
 While it offers the major advantage of working immediately out of the box with zero setup, it does not provide unique <strong>Virtual IPs</strong> for your services.
 Instead, it relies entirely on the existing IP addresses of your nodes, which can be inefficient because it leads to port conflicts.
 If one service occupies port 80, no other LoadBalancer service can use that same port across the nodes.
 </p>
 <p>
- <strong>MetalLB</strong> acts as a more advanced alternative to ServiceLB by functioning as a dedicated network load balancer that manages a pool of distinct IP addresses.
+ <strong>MetalLB</strong> is an advanced alternative to ServiceLB, serving as a dedicated network load balancer that manages a pool of distinct IP addresses.
 Instead of relying on your cluster's node IPs, MetalLB uses its "Speaker" pods to assign unique virtual IPs to your local network using standard protocols.
 This allows every service, such as Traefik, Adguard, to have its own dedicated IP address while still using common ports as 80 or 443, effectively mimicking how load balancers behave in a cloud environment.
 While it requires manual configuration through <strong>IPAddressPools</strong> and <strong>L2Advertisements</strong>, it eliminates the port conflicts inherent in ServiceLB and provides a cleaner, more scalable way to expose services to your local network.
 </p>

 [![Watch on YouTube](https://img.youtube.com/vi/uDBpPI_tz4Q/maxresdefault.jpg)](https://youtu.be//uDBpPI_tz4Q)